Export Wix Blog Posts to Markdown with OpenAI

 parse_sitemap_and_process()

-Step 3: Converting HTML to Markdown via OpenAI
+Step 3: Convert HTML to Markdown with OpenAI

 #!/usr/bin/env python3